 In India, families also play a huge role in one’s life, some adults may chose to live with their parents until they are married or even afterwards in the case of joint families (a system where the entire extended family lives together).
 Some may live alone or with friends especially if they live in different cities as their parents.

 Living in with a partner although increasingly common in urban India is still viewed by the majority of Indians as a taboo and many adults who do so may never tell their families about this and have a hard time finding landlords who will rent them a place.

 At work, well all the stereotypes hold true.
 I wouldn’t go into details as there are plenty of articles on both working cultures, and I need to stop writing this post at some point.

 Overall Quality of Life in Germany compared to India

 Having lived in the best of both worlds, I’d say, it’s hard to say what is good for one or another.

 If you’re the kind of person who likes their space, loves punctuality, things in order, slow paced life and a safe and green environment to live in, Germany is your place.
 The downside is the individualistic culture and you may feel lonely if you don’t have a support system of friends or family around.

-If you’re the kind of person that likes interacting with people, a fast paced life, fast growth, shortcuts, a diverse and vibrant culture, amazing food and are okay with living with bad air quality, noise pollution, lack of every day safety and few green spaces, India may be the right fit for you.
+If you’re the kind of person that likes interacting with people, a fast paced life, fast growth, shortcuts, a diverse and vibrant culture, amazing local food and are okay with living with bad air quality, noise pollution, lack of every day safety and few green spaces, India may be the right fit for you.